www.icicleUK.com

 As well as enjoying a great week of snowshoeing, we aim to teach you the key safety skills for route planning and winter Alpine journeys, with a lot of weight put on avalanche prediction and reaction, as well as the selection of appropriate Alpine equipment.

-This course really appeals to those who want to explore different regions of western Switzerland, and to stay on a half board basis in the regions after each day of snowshoeing.
-It enables you to really imerse yourself in the area, and to get five days of the best snowshoeing routes that Switzerland has to offer!
+This course really appeals to those who want to explore different regions of the western Alps, and to stay on a half board basis in the huts after each day of snowshoeing.
+It enables you to really immerse yourself in the area, and to enjoy the best routes!

 Don't worry if you have never snowshoed before, as you will pick up the skills quickly.
 All you need is to be fit for hill walking, to have a sense of humour if you fall into a soft snowdrift, and to love the outdoors.
 We can teach you the rest, and you are guaranteed a great holiday that you won't forget for a very long time.